Window and door installation is one of the biggest opportunities for business-minded individuals looking for a steady, in-demand career.

 What’s the Difference Between NSLI & Close Rate?

-NSLI shouldn’t be confused with a close rate which is a common metric salespeople use.
+NSLI sales shouldn’t be confused with a close rate which is a common metric salespeople use.
 Your close rate is calculated by taking your total deals closed divided by total leads.

 For instance, let’s say of the 52 leads you got this month, 9 of them actually converted into customers.
 That means you would take nine divided by 52 to get 17.3%.